mbaykara/favorite-resources/filesystem_storage_management.md

 * Wait then will start emergency mood then enter root pass

 edit /etc/fstab file, comment out mouted partitions to keep persistency

+### Managing Systemd Mounts
+ * /etc/ftab mounts already are systemd mounts
+ * Mounts can be created using systemd .mount files
+ * Using .mount file allows you to be more specific in defining dependencies
+ * Use systemctl cat tmp.mount